mikrosimage/sequenceparser/USAGE.md

 items = sequenceParser.browse("/path/to/browse")
 ```
 These methods return a list of __Item__.
-All the rest of your code will consist in manipulate these __Item__ objects, without any other interaction with the filesystem.
+All the rest of your code will consist of manipulating those __Item__ objects, without any other interaction with the filesystem.

 ###### Item
 All elements in the filesystem (folder, file, link...) are consider as [__Item__](src/sequenceParser/Item.hpp) in the library.